arazi2/aisends.github.io/_projects/UAV.md

 # Project Synopsis

-This project aims to implement an inverse learning framework for Autonomous Vehicles (AVs) for motion-based anomaly detection by modeling and discovering the target decision-making process. we consider the mobility of AVs as a key example of AI-based action planning and aim to identify suspicious activities taken by intruding nodes.
+This project aims to implement an inverse learning framework for Autonomous Vehicles (AVs) for motion-based anomaly detection by modeling and discovering the target decision-making process.
+We consider the mobility of AVs as a key example of AI-based action planning and aim to identify suspicious activities taken by intruding nodes.

 # NSF Project Number #2204721